-- In Bradley's The Heritage of Hastur, the Sword of Hastur is protected by two force fields.
-Only a telepath (there are many on Darkover, where the story takes place) can pass through the first one, but only a nontelepath can pass through the second one.
+- In The Heritage of Hastur, the Sword of Hastur is protected by two force fields.
+Only a telepath can pass through the first one, but only a nontelepath can pass through the second one.

 - In one Animorphs book, our heroes steal a Bug fighter that is usually piloted by a Taxxon (a really, really big centipede with maybe six or eight arms), and is here piloted by an Andalite with two arms.
-Then they learn the ship was designed with a mutant Taxxon in mind, one with "twice the usual amount of appendages".
-They manage to fly it perfectly though.
+Ax complains the ship seemed to have been designed for a mutant Taxxon, one with "twice the usual amount of appendages".
+The flying afterwards is fun, that's for sure.